9 min readUpdated June 2026

 3. Hoshinoya Kyoto

-Hoshinoya Kyoto is not just a ryokan; it's a destination.
-Located in the scenic Arashiyama district, arrival is exclusively via a private boat ride up the Ōi River, immediately separating you from the bustle of the city.
+Hoshinoya Kyoto is a destination, not just a ryokan; it's a destination.
+Located in the scenic Arashiyama district, arrival is exclusively via a private boat ride up the Ōi River from a check-in point at the base of Togetsukyo Bridge, immediately separating you from the bustle of the city [verified Hoshino Resorts 2024-10-12].
 This ultra-luxury retreat, part of the acclaimed Hoshino Resorts group, reimagines the ryokan experience for the 21st century.
-Every one of the 25 rooms in the century-old riverside villa offers stunning river views.
+Every one of the 25 rooms in the century-old riverside villa offers sharp river views.
 The design, service, and seasonal kaiseki dining are all executed with flawless precision.
 While it represents the pinnacle of modern Japanese luxury, it remains a viable, albeit indulgent, base for exploring western Kyoto.
 A taxi to Kinkaku-ji (金閣寺) takes approximately 25 minutes.
 Hoshinoya Kyoto is the choice for a special occasion or for travelers for whom seclusion, impeccable design, and flawless service are the highest priorities.

 Price Tier: Ultra-Luxury (¥120,000+ per person)